muffato/AltHapAlignR_py/README.md

 ### Inputs

-* GTF file that covers all the haplotypes
+* GTF file that covers all the haplotypes (optional)
 * BAM files (1 per region).
 They *must* be sorted by *query name* with [Picard](http://broadinstitute.github.io/picard/). *Do not use samtools* to sort the files as it [does not follow the lexicographic